paoespinozarias/Mapping-OWLtoOAS/README.md

           nullable: true
 ```

-The next example shows how to define a Datatype Property of the Professor subclass:
+The next example shows how to define a Data Property of the Professor subclass:

 TTL
 ```ttl